 Dementia is the loss of cognitive functioning — thinking, remembering and reasoning — and behavioral abilities to such an extent that it interferes with a person’s daily life and activities.
-The symptoms usually get worse in a progressive fashion, according to Dr. Michael Plopper, chief medical officer of Sharp Behavioral Health Services.
+The symptoms usually get worse in a progressive fashion, according to Dr. Michael Plopper, medical director of clinical trials at Sharp Mesa Vista Hospital.

 Caring for a loved one at home with dementia is a challenging endeavor that requires much energy, compassion and patience.
 The task can be emotionally devastating for family members, who must transition from what is often a familiar and close relationship with a spouse or parent to becoming that person’s caregiver amid fading memories and abilities.

 “The caregiver has a very demanding role, but it shouldn’t be a solo struggle,” says Dr. Plopper.
 “A very important component of successful caregiving for a person with dementia is knowing how to access resources, and knowing how to get help.”

 Dr. Plopper recommends a good place to start is with organizations like Alzheimer’s San Diego, and the sooner the better.

 “Accessing organizations that provide help early in the course of the disorder is crucial,” he says, “so you can better understand the disorder and learn about available services, including support groups and respite care, among many other services.
 It helps caregivers to feel like they are not alone and that help is available.”

 Because the demands of care are so high, from taking care of a loved one’s physical and hygiene needs to administering medicine, caregivers often feel lonely, isolated and exhausted.
 These feelings can be compounded by interacting with a person who may have extreme behavioral changes and other cognitive issues.
 Normal social interactions that families once enjoyed become severely disrupted.